bibendovsky/bstone/README.md

 9. Third party use
 10. Credits
 11. Links
     11.1.
+Essentials
+    11.2.
 General
-    11.2.
+    11.3.
 Add-ons for Aliens Of Gold (full)
-    11.3.
+    11.4.
 Add-ons for Planet Strike

 1 - Disclaimer